-I was thinking about returning references.
-Or is that a bad idea?
 OK, it's a bad idea... @onur Seems like a good design.
 However, because my class is a library component which should be usable both individually and as part of a standalone engine, there would be conflict as to whether to instantiate the class in the user's code or the engine's code.
 Thus I shall stick to an (optional) thread safe singleton...

 Last edited on Jun 1, 2011 at 7:37pm